munesh-y/automatidata-exec-summary/README.md

 # automatidata-exec-summary
-Executive summary PowerPoint presentation for the Automatidata NYC Taxi &amp; Limousine project (Course 6).
-# Automatidata Executive Summary
+# Automatidata Executive Summary & Project Lab

-This repository contains the executive summary PowerPoint presentation prepared for the **Automatidata NYC Taxi & Limousine Commission project (Course 6)**.
+This repository contains materials for the **Automatidata NYC Taxi & Limousine project (Course 6)**, including the executive summary presentation, project lab notebook, and dataset.

-## File
+## Contents

-- `Activity-Exemplar_-Course-6-Automatidata-Executive-Summary.pptx`
+- **Automatidata-Executive-Summary.pptx**

-## About
-The presentation provides:
-- Key findings and recommendations.
-- Executive-level insights from the Automatidata project.
+  Executive summary PowerPoint presentation highlighting key insights, recommendations, and findings from the Automatidata project.

-- High-level summary suitable for business stakeholders.
+- **Automatidata-Project-Lab.ipynb**
+  Jupyter notebook containing the hands-on lab work, data analysis, and modeling steps completed during the project.

+- **NYC-Yellow-Taxi-2017.csv**
+  Yellow Taxi Trip dataset from 2017, used for analysis in the project lab notebook.

 ## Usage
-Download the PPTX file directly from this repository and open it in **Microsoft PowerPoint**, **Google Slides**, or any compatible presentation software.

----
+1. **Presentation**: Open the `.pptx` file using Microsoft PowerPoint, Google Slides, or LibreOffice Impress.
+2. **Notebook**: Run the `.ipynb` file in Jupyter Notebook, JupyterLab, or Google Colab.
+3. **Dataset**: Load the CSV into the notebook or any data analysis tool to reproduce results.

+## About the Project

+The Automatidata project explores **New York City Yellow Taxi data** to generate actionable insights for the Taxi & Limousine Commission (TLC).
+It includes:
+- Data preparation and cleaning
+- Exploratory data analysis
+- Key business insights
+- Executive-level recommendations